ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 ---
-title: 'The Space Between Money and the Planet'
+title: 'Space Between Money and the Planet'
 date: 2021-10-31
-date_updated: 2022-02-08
+date_updated: 2023-02-08
 categories:
   - Energy
 excerpt: Is there an opportunity cost for using batteries to save carbon?